top of page

 To understand how vegetative ecosystems will shift in response to climate change and human encroachment, it is imperative to reconcile the individual measurable physiological performances of plants with demographic responses.
 I am passionate about how diverse plant physiological and demographic strategies steer the competitive behavior and invasiveness of distinct plant species and growth forms, leading to species exclusion and/or coexistence in a changing environment.

-Freshly printed
+Recently printed

 We may have found the world’s largest known liana—a massive climbing plant measuring 866 mm in diameter—in an African forest.
 Check out our freshly printed global study highlights record-breaking “Champion” lianas from six continents!